javieraponte/BankApp/README.md

 - E. Exit

 # For version 2
-I needed add input validation (name and ID)
+I need add input validation (name and ID)
 - Please tell me how can I improve